 • All of this can be running within a week without touching your existing phone system or practice management software.

 A new patient calling your dental practice for the first time is one of the highest-value events in your business.
 Lifetime value for a dental patient is typically several thousand dollars across cleans, fillings, restorative work and the occasional crown or implant.
-Yet most practices systematically lose new patient calls, often without realising it's happening.
+Yet most practices systematically lose new patient calls, often without realising it is happening.

 Here are the four most common ways dental practices lose new patients on the phone, and what to do about each.